 Today’s websites enhance user experience by integrating technologies like Artificial Intelligence, Internet of Things, 3D, headless, and voice search.
 This user experience sets a brand apart from competitors.
 The creativity of a brand shines through when the “just-right” mix of technology is used.

 Head’s Up (5:12)

 Headless is shifting from a general aspirational technology standpoint to something which is more common as a starting point.

-According to a new WP Engine study, The State of Headless: A Global Research Report, 92% of enterprise organizations say headless technologies make it easier to deliver a consistent content experience.
+In a WP Engine study, 92% of organizations said headless technologies make it easier to deliver a consistent content experience.
 Additionally, these organizations believe their digital experiences contribute to the overall success of their business.

 A headless CMS provides brands the tools to build and deliver digital content.
 Of course, headless as a concept is nothing new.
-But the recent rise of headless CMS provides an accessible tool for brands creating and controlling their multi-channel, or omnichannel, content.
+But the recent rise of headless CMS provides an accessible tool for brands creating and controlling their omnichannel content.

 According to Prior, old problems with headless functionality are being solved.
 That’s enabling brands to manage, build and create without the setup of a specialist.
 Also, the new generation of headless CMS offers improved editing and workflow management tools.

 When we caught up with Prior in 2021, he indicated that using the term “hybrid” to describe headless and traditional architectures is no longer a helpful framing for the concept.
 “Content management, assembly and delivery to the user are all key capabilities in an overarching experience delivery model which headless and traditional architectures handle differently,” Prior says. “‘Hybrid’ implies a uniform reconciliatory architecture but there are multiple valid routes to deliver those capabilities.”